social-media-prediction/SMHP_PredictionChallenge/README.md

 ### Data Introduction

 #### train_data.txt or test_data.txt
 Each row of data has a unique picture id (pid) along with user id (uid).
 Also, metadata of the picture such as the posted date (postdate), category it belongs to (category and subcategory), concept, path alias for image, whether public to all users (ispublic), media status, title, media type, all tags, geo information (latitude, longitude, and geoaccuracy).
-In SMP-T2, all fields are wrapped by double quote.
+In the dataset, all fields are wrapped by double quote.

 ```
 uid pid category subcategory concept pathalias ispublic mediastatus title mediatype alltags postdate latitude geoaccuracy longitude